 Drillers cut five oil rigs in the week to Oct.
 13, bringing the total count to 743, the lowest since early June, Baker Hughes energy services firm said late on Friday. <RIG-OL-USA-BHI>

-Oil consumption has also been strong, especially in China, where the central bank governor said on Monday the economy is expected to grow by 7 percent in the second half of this year, defying widespread expectations for a slowdown.
+Oil consumption has also been strong, especially in China, where the central bank governor said on Monday that the economy is expected to grow by 7 percent in the second half of this year, defying widespread expectations for a slowdown.